 2.3 Operation protocols

-Generally, a typical HF adaptive system has operation protocols, which form the protocol suite.
+Generally, a typical HF adaptive system has operation protocols which form the protocol suite.
 The protocol suite deals with the process between the data link layer and the physical layer, which is responsible for connection management (e.g. 3G-ALE), traffic management (TM), data link protocols (e.g. HDL, LDL) and circuit link management (CLC), as illustrated in Figure 2-1.

 FIGURE 2-1